Student Records

 What is a microcredential?

 A microcredential is a set of courses in a focused area of study.
-Microcredentials are narrowly focused on specific skills and competencies and when completed, provide validation of the skills and competencies achieved.
-Microcredentials are made up of at least three courses and eight credits.
-Typically, they are 8-12 credits, which is fewer credits than degrees and certificates and can be earned in a shorter period.
-Microcredentials are awarded digitally through a badging system that can be shared with employers.
+These courses are designed to develop specific skills and competencies.
+Upon completion, microcredentials provide validation of the skills and competencies achieved.
+Typically, microcredentials consist of at least three courses and eight credits, usually ranging from 8-12 credits.
+They are awarded digitally through a badging system that can be shared with employers.

 Who can enroll in a microcredential program?